 This is new to OpenMP 3.0.
-The basic idea is to set up a task queue: When a thread encounters a task directive, it arranges for some thread to execute the associated block-at some time.
+The basic idea is this: When a thread encounters a task directive, it arranges for some thread to execute the associated block.
 The first thread can continue.
 Note that the task might not execute right away; it may have to wait for some thread to become free after finishing another task.
-Also, there may be more tasks than threads, also causing some threads to wait.